Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Introduction

 While TAGs can be parsed uniformly in polynomial time, this is not the case for any of the above formalisms generating multiple context-free languages, despite the fact that each multiple context-free language is in P.

 In this paper, we focus on the uniform membership problem for hyperedge replacement grammars, which, to my best knowledge, has not been previously studied in the literature.
-Hyperedge replacement grammars is a natural and well studied generalisation of context-free grammars to hypergraphs developed in the seventies; cf. \cite{DrewesKH97, Habel92, Engelfriet97} for details.
-It is known that HRGs generate only languages from NP, including an NP-complete hypergraph language \cite{DrewesKH97}.
-One can consider HRGs that generate only string graphs, i.e. graphs of the form $\vcenter{\hbox{{\tikz[baseline=.1ex]{ \foreach \i in {1,...,4} { \node[node, label=\ifnumequal{\i}{1}{left}{right}:{ \ifnumequal{\i}{1}{$(1)$}{\ifnumequal{\i}{4}{$(2)$}{}}}] (V\i) at ($(0.8*\i-0.8,0)$) {}; } \node at ($(0.8*1.5,0)$) {\dots}; \draw[-latex, thick] (V1) -- node[above] {$a_1$} (V2); \draw[-latex, thick] (V3) -- node[above] {$a_n$} (V4); }}}}$ (such a graph corresponds to the string $a_1 \ldots a_n$).
+Hyperedge replacement grammars is a natural and well studied generalisation of context-free grammars to hypergraphs \cite{DrewesKH97, Habel92, Engelfriet97}.
+It is known that HRGs generate only languages from \NP{}, including an \NP{}-complete hypergraph language \cite{DrewesKH97}.
+One can consider HRGs that generate only string graphs, i.e.~graphs of the form $\vcenter{\hbox{{\tikz[baseline=.1ex]{ \foreach \i in {1,...,4} { \node[node, label=\ifnumequal{\i}{1}{left}{right}:{ \ifnumequal{\i}{1}{$(1)$}{\ifnumequal{\i}{4}{$(2)$}{}}}] (V\i) at ($(0.8*\i-0.8,0)$) {}; } \node at ($(0.8*1.5,0)$) {\dots}; \draw[-latex, thick] (V1) -- node[above] {$a_1$} (V2); \draw[-latex, thick] (V3) -- node[above] {$a_n$} (V4); }}}}$ (such a graph corresponds to the string $a_1 \ldots a_n$).
 If a HRG generates only string graphs, then one can associate a string language with it.
 It is known that string-generating HRGs generate exactly multiple context-free languages \cite{EngelfrietH91} so HRG is a mildly context-sensitive grammar formalism equivalent to LCFRS, MCFG, and DTWT.
 Thus, it is interesting to explore the uniform membership problem both for string-generating HRGs and for HRGs in general.

-Note that there is an article ``Uniform parsing for hyperedge replacement grammars'' \cite{BjorklundDES21}, which is concerned with finding a subclass of HRGs for which a \emph{polynomial} uniform parsing algorithm exists.
-The goal of the present paper is different: we aim to study the uniform parsing problem for all HRGs without expecting it to be polynomial, of course.
-In personal communication \cite{Drewes_personal}, prof. Frank Drewes, one of the authors of \cite{BjorklundDES21}, told me that the complexity of the uniform membership problem for HRGs is indeed an interesting question not yet explored.
-He also conjectured that it could be approached by studying the complexity of the membership problem for right-linear grammars over permutation groups.